Table of Contents

 3. Focus on achievements and numbers in your work history.

 If you’re applying for an accountant position, you can bet that other candidates will mention standard accounting tasks in their work history sections.
 Stand out by giving specifics about how you’ve excelled at previous jobs, not just what you did — details give your accomplishments more weight.
 For example: “Managed $500,000 budget, improving processes that resulted in 17% reduction in costs from previous year.”
 Notice how this example shows how you made a definable, measurable impact.

 It’s not all just about your work history in a chronological resume — don’t forget to include skills and qualifications that are key for the job.
 Always customize this section to best fit what the job needs.
 For example, if you’re applying for an electrician job that emphasizes repairing electrical parts in motors, generators and pumps, be sure to stress any abilities you have in this area (e.g., “Proficient in servicing linear and variable-speed constant-frequency electric generators”).
 Feature a blend of both technical skills and soft skills (e.g., flexibility, good communication skills, superior work ethic) in this section.

 Chronological Resume FAQs

 Chronological resume formats are ideal for job candidates who have professional experience to showcase.
-If you have limited experience, and you are primarily seeking entry-level positions, using a format such as a functional resume may be preferable.
-My Perfect Resume has easy-to-use functional resume templates for entry-level job seekers.
+If your experience is limited, or you’re primarily seeking entry-level positions, a functional resume format may be preferable — just check out our easy-to-use functional resume templates for entry-level job seekers.